 Explore with a little penguin friend through this book with peek-a-boo holes and sweet illustrations.
 Bright, engaging colors and a sweet story are sure to entertain, while thick, sturdy pages are perfect for toddler’s curious little hands to handle and turn.

 by Chronicle Books

 How does Baby Penguin stay cozy and warm?
 Where does Baby Penguin play?
 Follow along as baby penguin experiences the world, from playtime to bedtime.
 Featuring a permanently attached plush finger puppet this book offers parents and children a fun, interactive way to play and read.

 We prepared for you a list of our favorite:

 What Can You Do After Reading?

 Sit down with your child to make a torn paper snowflake collage, let them explore sparkly winter sensory bin, make a winter scented playdough or arctic animals small world.
-You can also prepare a few winter busy bags for quiet time and an independent play.
+You can also prepare a few winter busy bags or print winter coloring pages for quiet time and an independent play.

 Most important: Enjoy spending time with your toddlers! ♥